Get support for starting primary school (transition support)

 The setting will ask you for permission before sharing information.

-This is created with parents, the child and their early years setting.
+We'll create this with parents, the child and their early years setting.
 This may happen during the transition meeting.